-Business management - Two key aspects of business management are essential for ecoinnovation: business strategy development (defining strategic goals, creating a longterm visionlong-termfying markets to target) and business model innovation (the process of defining and testing a scalable, repeatable business model that will help a company to achieve its strategic goals).
+Business management - Two key aspects of business management are essential for ecoinnovation: business strategy development (defining strategic goals, creating a long term vision) and business model innovation (the process of defining and testing a scalable, repeatable business model that will help a company to achieve its strategic goals).

-Sector-specific knowledge - Is the technical and commercial knowledge of the sectors in which you will be offering eco-innovation services.
-Technical knowledge requirements include expert knowledge of how the product is produced, the processes involved, who is involved in producing the product, thand e technical threats faced in the sector.
-Commercial knowledge requirements includn expert knowledge of what the main markets are for the product, who are key customers, the business strategies and business models typically employed in the sector , and key commercial threats facing the sector.
+Sector-specific knowledge - It is the technical and commercial knowledge of the sectors in which eco-innovation services are offered.
+Technical knowledge requirements include specialist knowledge of how the product is produced, the processes involved, who is involved in producing the product and the technical threats facing the sector.
+Business knowledge requirements include specialist knowledge of the main markets for the product, key customers, business strategies and business models commonly used in the sector as well as key business threats facing the sector.

-Life cycle thinking - This is a mostly qualitative approach to understand how our choices influence what happens at each of the stages of the life cyclf an industrial activity: from raw material acquisition through manufacture, distribution, product, use and disposal.
-This approach is needed to balance trade-ofs and ofitively impact the economy, the environment, and society (UN Environment, 2004).
+Life cycle thinking - This is a mostly qualitative approach to understand how the choices made influence what happens in the life cycle stages of an industrial activity: from the acquisition of raw materials to manufacturing, distribution, product, use and disposal.
+This approach is necessary to balance the trade-offs and to have an effective impact on the economy, environment and society (UN Environment, 2004).